csci-1301/csci-1301.github.io/docs/user_guide.md

 1. Each resource will be labelled with prerequisites.

     This is a list of 0 or more values.
 For 0 we write `None`.
-These requirements are expressed in the associated index of lectures/labs/problems, ([see example here](https://github.com/csci-1301/csci-1301.github.io/tree/main/lectures)).
+These requirements are expressed in the associated index of lectures/labs/problems ([example](https://github.com/csci-1301/csci-1301.github.io/tree/main/lectures)).

 2. Lecture notes and slides will be labelled by related labs, and vice versa

-    These requirements are expressed in the associated index of lectures and labs, ([see example here](https://github.com/csci-1301/csci-1301.github.io/tree/main/lectures)).
+    These requirements are expressed in the associated index of lectures and labs ([example](https://github.com/csci-1301/csci-1301.github.io/tree/main/lectures)).

 ## Styling and Templating